Rural Schools Project is a European educational project, aimed at providing a optimized ICT solution for rural and dispersed schools in Europe.

 In some cases, this has meant forcing students to travel every day to bigger towns to go to school.
 In others, small local schools have been kept alive with few students.

 More than 14.4 million children live in rural areas in Europe, who have to receive compulsory education.
 These communities are given special protection in many areas of Europe, and one of the keys for this lies on the maintenance of basic services, such as education.
 Keeping children in local schools, at least in early schooling, assures a necessary bond between children and their home communities and help keep the rural communities alive and vibrant.
 This type of school, however, requires a special budget effort from educational administrations.
-Due to the small number of childre10897121_899246010095715_5355566832542025930_nn at each school, it is a challenge for educational administrations to provide a quality, rich educational service for rural communities, while keeping costs in budget.
+Due to the small number of children at each school, it is a challenge for educational administrations to provide a quality, rich educational service for rural communities, while keeping costs in budget.

 A key issue for this proposal is high-quality training of school education staff to enhance the quality of teaching and learning and to reinforce the European dimension of school education with the help of implementation of information and communication technologies.
 ICT in education processes is of high priority in the EU.
 Providing learning opportunities and ICT enhanced training also for teachers in small, isolated schools will impact positively on their skills and motivation to keep working in rural areas.